meeroslav/missing.manual/src/blog/duration-parser/index.md

 P{n}Y{n}M{n}W{n}DT{n}H{n}M{n}S
 ```

-The capitals letters Y, M, W, D, H, M, S represent the following in order:
+Letters P and T represent, respectively, makers for period and time blocks.
+The capitals letters Y, M, W, D, H, M, S represent the segments in order:
 years, months, weeks, days, hours, minutes, and seconds.
 The `{n}` represents a number.
 Each of the duration
-segment is optional.
-Letter T is used to separate the date part of the interval from the time part.
+segments are optional.

 The following are all valid durations: